 Call for Abstracts

-The APNA 2019 National Conference will be Building on the Best from 4 to 6 April in charming Adelaide, and this is your opportunity to present to your colleagues on learnings that have meaningful implications for primary health care.
+The APNA 2021 National Conference Valued.
+Visible.
+Respected. will be held at The Perth Conference and Entertainment Centree from 20 to 22 May, and this is your opportunity to present to primary health care nurses from across Australia on learnings that have meaningful implications for primary health care.

 What is an abstract?